 - medicines – if you're having jerky, uncontrollable movements

-You should also get plenty of bed rest to help with your recovery.
+Getting plenty of bed rest will also help with your recovery.

-Most people usually make a full recovery after about a month.
+Most people usually make a full recovery by about 3 months.
 But it can sometimes take longer to get better.

 Ongoing treatment for rheumatic fever